telerik/blazor-docs/components/editor/built-in-tools.md

 * `Command Name` - the `commandName` of the tool for [executing it programmatically](#programmatic-execution).

-* `Tool Type` - the type of the tool - whether it is a button or a dropdown.
+* `Tool Type` - the type of the tool - whether it is a button, a dropdown or a color tool.
 Only buttons can be added to tool groups in the [toolbar]({%slug editor-toolbars%}).

 * `Description` - more detailed information on what the tool does.